jpiper/pyDNase/docs/bam.rst

 .. _bam:

-Getting DNase-seq cut data from BAM files
+API: Getting DNase-seq cut data from BAM files
 -----------------------------------------

 ..
 TODO: Make it so loading the example bed and bam file is easy!